 The primary role or windows roller shutters is to provide extra security to the building where they are installed.
-However, roller shutters also have other key roles besides security.
+However, automatic roller shutters also have other key roles besides security.
 Some of these roles include; giving a building better shape, sound proofing, adding an extra layer of insulation, and many more.
 Our focus in today’s article will be on insulation and how it helps in saving energy bills.

 So how does insulation save energy bills